 8. It doesn’t contain lactose.

-Lactose intolerance impacts about 25% of the US population, which means they have difficulty digesting the sugar in cow’s milk.
-This makes almond milk a suitable, lactose-free substitute.
+People with lactose intolerance have difficulty digesting the sugar in cow’s milk.
+This makes almond milk, which is plant-based, a suitable, lactose-free substitute.